skillprompt/Digital-Signature/README.md

 #### 2. Server-Side Signature Verification:

 The server generates its own RSA key pair and uses its private key to sign a secret code (serverSecretCode).
 This signature is included in the form URL sent to the client via email.
-When the client submits the form, both the client's signature and the server's signature are sent back to the server.
+When the client submits the form, both the client's signature and the signature got from formURL params(server-signature) are sent back to the server.
 The server verifies both signatures:
 The client's signature is verified using the public key that the client registered.
 The server's own signature is verified using the stored public key to ensure the form came from a trusted source.